 Locate the board permissions

-To add board permissions, click on the three-dot menu located in the upper right corner of your board.
-Then select "Permissions" from the resulting menu as so:
+1 Click on the three-dot menu in the upper-right corner of your board.

-You will then reach the permissions center, where you can select a set of permissions to apply to your board.
+This opens the permissions center, where you can choose a permission set for your board:

 Permission sets